-- ()Note: After you save the basic settings that are shown on the page, the Day Zero Easy Setup page no longer displays when you log in.
+- Note: After you save the basic settings that are shown on the page, the Day Zero Easy Setup page no longer displays when you log in.
 Instead, a login window displays.
 After you log in, the Dashboard page displays. - 5.
-To let the access point check for the latest firmware, click the Check for Upgrade button (the button is not shown in the previous figure).
+To let the access point check for the latest firmware, click the Check for Upgrade button.